dillon-smith/Understanding-Spring/Spring-Framework.md

 Our ```MovieRepository``` has a ```findById``` method which executes SQL to locate a movie by its ID.

 In order to execute our query, this class ***depends on*** a connection to our database.
-In Java, a database connection is usually represented with some type of data source.
+In Java, a database connection is usually represented with an instance of some type of `DataSource` object.
 Our code would look like this:

 ```
 public class MovieRepository {